A Tasty New Chapter Series (Sprinkles Included)

 Raise the roof!
 My favorite fast-talking pastry is back in the house!
 Now, before you look at me like I have three heads (or 135 sprinkles), I’m referring to Laurie Keller’s new early chapter book series, based on the naive, loquacious, loves-the-limelight chocolate doughnut from her 2003 picture book, Arnie the Doughnut (Ages 4-8).
 I still remember the hysterics that my staff and I fell into every time we flipped through that first book 11 years ago, about a doughnut who narrowly avoids the fate of being eaten and winds up an unlikely pet (a “doughnut-dog!”) to the lonely but kindly Mr. Bing.

 I’ve often wondered why author-illustrator Keller doesn’t get more props from the media and, as a result, remains relatively unknown by parents.
-Her kooky story lines are peppered with chuckle-inducing sidebars and animated through energetic, googly-eyed sketches (whose creativity, coincidentally, blows the roof off the Diary of a Wimpy Kids of the world).
+Her kooky story lines are peppered with chuckle-inducing sidebars and animated through energetic, googly-eyed sketches.
 But I have a particular fondness for her ability to keep us parents just as entertained as our children (think puns, references to pop culture, etc.).
 If you’re not reading Laurie Keller, the world is less fun.
 It’s as simple as that.
 (Other non-doughnut-related favorites by Keller are listed at the end of this post.)

 But back to Arnie.
 As original and humorous as that 2003 picture book is, I’ve always felt that a precocious and paranoid pastry would really take off among the emerging reader crowd.
 My wish came true last fall, when Keller kicked off a chapter book series, beginning with The Adventures of Arnie the Doughnut: Bowling Alley Bandit (Ages 5-7 if reading aloud; 7-9 if reading independently).
 The series picks up where the picture book leaves off, and each installment is concerned with a different predicament (translate: mishap) that Arnie falls into in his life with Mr. Bing.
 (Before you ask, no, you don’t have to read the picture book to dive into the chapter series.)
 Bowling Alley Bandit is an uproarious story filled with a bowling rivalry, a talking slice of pizza (Arnie’s BFF), numerous rounds of karaoke, and jealous, scheming bowling balls.